-Colombia does not have an extensive crop substitution program like Peru, meaning that many farmers continue cultivating coca after their current harvest has been destroyed.
+Colombia does not have an extensive crop substitution program like Peru, meaning that many farmers can easily replant coca almost immediately after the destruction of their current harvest.

-The lack of absolute results in the reduction of coca cultivation demonstrates how easily coca farmers recover territory for their illicit crops.
+The failure to produce long-lasting results in the reduction of coca cultivation demonstrates how easily coca farmers recover territory for their illicit crops.

 From coca to cocaine